taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 To run the pipelines in the following examples yourself you can get your own Concourse running locally by following the [Quick Start guide](https://concourse-ci.org/quick-start.html).
 Then use [`fly set-pipeline`](https://concourse-ci.org/setting-pipelines.html) to see the pipeline in action.

 Concourse pipelines contain a lot of information.
-Within each pipline YAML there are comments to help bring specific lines to your attention.
+Within each pipeline YAML there are comments to help bring specific lines to your attention.

 ## Example One - Two Tasks